 In the 21st century, cooperative games have increased tremendously in number, variety, and complexity, so that today there are cooperative games for any player and preference.
 The benefits of cooperative board games include:

 According to this study by the University of Abertay Dundee, children who played cooperative games had increased classroom interactions with each other, as opposed to students who played competitive games.

 Improving problem-solving skills

 Cooperative games present players with puzzles and challenges they need to solve together.
 These games involve more problem-solving and strategy than games that rely on random factors like dice, and the games can usually be won in a variety of ways.

 Emotionally rewarding play

 We are just beginning to understand the benefits of play, for both children and adults.
 We have learned that play is an essential aspect of reducing stress, developing creativity, and building relationships.

-Best Cooperative Board Games
+35 Best Cooperative Board Games for 2023

 Horror games aren't for everyone, but in this game, horror creates a great environment for cooperative play.
 In Ghost Stories, a team of 1-4 people play the role of Taoist priests who must protect their village from a swarm of evil ghosts.

 It's suited for players 10 and over, and takes about an hour to play.
 It's a game with simple rules, but requiring complex strategy: it's easy to learn, and hard to win.

 2. Best Cooperative Board Game for Solo Play: Portal Games Robinson Crusoe Adventures on the Cursed Island Board Game

 While we love cooperative board games for their social aspect, board games you can play alone also ranked as one of our favorite hobbies because they help to preserve mental sharpness as we age.

 This bestselling game has stunning artwork by Vincent Dutrait, high quality markers and tokens, and a fantastic, detailed rule book.
 Robinson Crusoe Adventures is an extremely challenging game, and appeals to players who are experienced in RPGs.

 3. Best Cooperative Board Game for a Couple: Sherlock Holmes Consulting Detective: Jack the Ripper & West End Adventures Strategy Board Game

 A board game is a fantastic rainy day date idea, and a cooperative game is even better for enhancing communication and bringing couples together.
 The Sherlock Holmes Consulting Detective cooperative game series is perfect for couples.

 But for adults who want to take their time reading, thinking, talking, and problem-solving, it's an excellent, challenging game.
 There are ten cases in the box, and each case takes an hour or two to solve.